 The new album, The Forest Seasons, is a full, solid Wintersun album made with the current resources we have.
 It’s more primitive (but deeper and more emotional than before) and that gave us the possibility to make this album, since the productions are not as massive as on TIME I or II, though the album sounds majestic in the way it was made.
 We definitely do not want to disappoint anyone by releasing some ‘in between’ album.
 Time I sounds 60% like it was supposed to after making too many compromises, since we did not have the resources to complete it, so to say.
-This time, (<- haha) we want to really make things different and better.
+This time, (

 All albums need a specific [type of] production and especially if the vision you want to do is [definite] and it’s 100% in your head – then it is like that.
 You need to aim for the goal with as few compromises as possible, and then you are satisfied.

 Apart from the seasonal theme, is there any sort of message that’s a part of the new album that you’re hoping to share with the world?
 What was the initial inspiration to make this album?
 Is there anything you’d like everyone to know about the album when it comes out?

 The album has such a deep emotional charge related to emotions, life, and death, and the beauty and harshness of nature.
 You need to listen to it and see for yourself.

 The initial inspiration came from the Finnish forest while Jari [Mäenpää] was walking in the woods and started to be inspired to write something about the majestic nature surrounding us.
 Especially Finland, the whole country is a big forest, so there’s a lot to adventure and explore.